DSAatUSU/ChatGPT-promises-and-pitfalls/README.md

 - **metrics.py** used to generate either the `humanCode` directory, or the `3.5turbo` directories for the complexity and other measures we used in our study.
 - **prediction_model.ipynb** the code for the model used to predict if a piece of code was written by chatGPT or by a human.
 It also has code to generate the analysis figures, and run the model reliability tests.

+## Citation

+If you use the code or data from this repository, please cite the following paper:

+@article{khan2023assessing,
+  title={Assessing the Promise and Pitfalls of ChatGPT for Automated Code Generation}, author={Khan, Muhammad Fawad Akbar and Ramsdell, Max and Falor, Erik and Karimi, Hamid}, journal={arXiv preprint arXiv:2311.02640}, year={2023}
+}